campa-consortium/pals-python/README.md

 Here, the command line option `-v` increases the verbosity of the output.
 You can also use the command line option `-s` to display any test output directly in the console (useful for debugging).
 Please refer to [pytest's documentation](https://docs.pytest.org/en/stable/) for further details on the available command line options and/or run `pytest --help`.

+## Copyright Notice and License Agreement

+PALS Python Copyright (c) 2025, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+Please find the full copyright notice in [NOTICE.txt](NOTICE.txt) and the full license agreement in [LICENSE.txt](LICENSE.txt).

+The SPDX license identifier is `BSD-3-Clause-LBNL`.